eternoendless/prestashop.github.io/news/_posts/2019-08-25-prestashop-in-2019-and-beyond-part-2-pain-points.md

 #### Bottom up, data-centric design

-PrestaShop's architecture was designed in a database-centric, heavily [bottom-up way](https://en.wikipedia.org/wiki/Top-down_and_bottom-up_design#Software_development).
+PrestaShop's architecture was designed in a database-centric, [bottom-up way](https://en.wikipedia.org/wiki/Top-down_and_bottom-up_design#Software_development).
 This is a classic design pattern where you start building small blocks, then build bigger blocks based on those.
-Typically it starts with the database schema, then create your models based on that, then the code that manipulates those models.
+Typically it starts by designing the database schema, then creating your models based on that, then the code that manipulates those models.

-This kind of design approach can be good for reusability if done right, when working in an iterative, exploratory way.
+If done right, this kind of design approach can be good for reusability when working in an iterative, exploratory way.
 But it can be a nightmare for platform maintainers that need to keep interoperability and code longevity in mind.
+Let me explain.

-In this approach, components are designed and built _before_ they are actually used, so their behavior is based mainly on _guesses_ regarding what future needs they will address.
+In this approach, components are designed and built _before_ they are actually used, meaning their behavior is mainly based on _guesses_ regarding what future needs they will address.
 Therefore, it's usually not long until an unforeseen use case is found for which the component's design is not well-adapted.

 When working in an iterative fashion this is not a problem, because you can go back to the drawing board, redesign the component and deploy it to production.
-But when working with a development platform, where this will most likely happen _after_ it is first released, this means that the maintainer will have to find a way to alter the component so that it addresses this particular behavior, **without introducing breaking changes**.
+It's part of the workflow.
+But when you're building a development platform, where this will most likely happen _after_ it is first released, this means that the maintainer will have to find a way to alter the component so that it addresses this particular behavior, **without introducing breaking changes**.
 This is how spaghetti code creeps in and it's also one of the most common ways technical debt is created.

-In PrestaShop, this problem is exacerbated by having allowed data micro management, where state changes are handled through direct model manipulation (eg. "get instance of Product, change property value, save", or worse, an SQL update query) instead of transitions.
+In PrestaShop, this problem is exacerbated by widespread data micro management, where state changes are handled through direct model manipulation (eg. "get instance of Product, change property value, save", or worse, an SQL update query) instead of transitions.
 In theory, models should know little about each other, and controllers should be slim on logic.
 Who's responsible for ensuring that products inside an order exist and are in stock, for instance?
-If I update a product, who's in charge of updating search indexes?
-There's no unique structure in the core right now that guarantees system-wide coherence.
+If someone update a product, who's in charge of updating search indexes?
+Currently there's no unique structure in the core that guarantees this vital system-wide coherence.

 #### Global state

-PrestaShop's legacy code is mainly made out of static classes which are heavily dependent on global state, like `Context` and `Db`.
-While this approach could initially have seemed like a good idea (no need to think about dependencies, "cleaner", easy-to-use code that "just works"), it actually brings [a great deal of well-known problems](https://softwareengineering.stackexchange.com/a/148154), including two that are very bad for any project:
+PrestaShop's legacy code is mainly made out of static classes which are heavily dependent on global or semi-global state, like `Context` and `Db`.
+While this approach could initially have seemed like a good idea (no need to think about dependencies, "cleaner", easy-to-use code that "just works"), it actually brings [a great deal of classic, well-known problems](https://softwareengineering.stackexchange.com/a/148154), including two that are very bad for any project:

 * Global state and tightly interweaved dependencies are bug-prone, meaning that bugs are harder to fix and regressions are more likely to creep in.
 * It's much harder to create automated tests, which aggravates the risk of undetected regressions.